David Hunt (diplomat): Life and career

 Hunt was born in Durham, and studied at Wadham College, Oxford.
-He served with distinction in World War II, and entered the diplomatic service in 1947.
-He served as Private Secretary to prime ministers Clement Attlee and Winston Churchill, and was knighted in 1963.
-From 1965 to 1967 he was the British High Commissioner to Cyprus.
+He served with distinction in World War II, he received his OBE in 1943 and entered the diplomatic service in 1947.
+He served as Private Secretary to prime ministers Clement Attlee and Winston Churchill from 1950 to 1952, then became Deputy High Commissioner for the UK in Lahore, Pakistan.
+In 1956, Hunt joined the Commonwealth Relations Office as head of the Central African Department, in 1959 he became Assistant Under-Secretary of State and received a CMG.